 Get up at 4:00 am they say, it’ll be worth it!
 Sometimes early wake-up calls can be questioned, but not this time.
 Hiking up Dune 45 – one of the most photographed dunes in the world – is absolutely stunning.
 The sand covering these dunes is 5 million years old and is bright red in colour due to its iron oxide content.

-As the lighting changes over the day so does the appearance of the dune’s colours.
+As the lighting changes over the day so do the appearance of the dune’s colours.
 At the base, the climb looks easy but 5 minutes in, you realise for every step forward you slide some back.
 The air is thin and the breeze is cold but the views from the top are entirely worth it.
 The best part about this hike?
 Running full throttle down the other side of the soft, red, vibrant sand!

 17/ Volunteer Your Time